-Learn About the Holland Code
+Finding Your Career With the Holland Code

 A Holland Code is a three-letter code that is made up of an individual's three dominant personality types out of six possible choices, according to a theory developed by Dr. John Holland, a psychologist.

 This code could be the key, or at least one of the keys, to finding a compatible career.

 The Theory Behind the Code

-Most people would fall into multiple interest categories.
-Each letter of your Holland Code represents the top three types in which you could be categorized.
+According to Dr. Holland, an individual's interests and how they approach life situations determines their type.
+Since human beings are multi-faceted, Holland realized that people would fall into multiple categories.
+Each letter of someone's Holland Code represents the top three types in which they could be categorized.

-More About RIASEC: The Six Types
+RIASEC: The Six Types